By Jeffrey M. Lance, Ph.D.

 - Lowering your standard of living; smaller house, fewer cars, work closer to home if possible, but have more quality time with spouse/children etc.

 - Reframe what success in life means; letting go of unhealthy societal expectations for success, achievement, performance.

-- Get used to and accept making mistakes, and see them as a natural part of growth in life.
+- Get use to and accept making mistakes, and see them as a natural part of growth in life.

 - Have Faith, and learn to let things go, without denying their reality.

-Dr. Lance is a psychotherapist in practice in Glendale, CA. He is a member of the Independent Psychotherapy Network.
-He can be reached at (818) 265-4052, or firstname.lastname@example.org.
+Jeffrey M. Lance is a Licensed Psychologist in Private Practice in Glendale CA. He is a member of the Independent Psychotherapy Network and can be reached at his office: (818) -265-4052.